Cao Cao: Brief resignation

-After serving as chancellor for a brief time, Cao Cao was reassigned to be the Administrator of Dong Commandery (東郡; around present-day Puyang County, Henan), but he declined the appointment on the grounds of poor health, and resigned and went home.
+After serving as chancellor for a brief time, Cao Cao was reassigned to be the Administrator of Dong Commandery (around present-day Puyang County, Henan), but he declined the appointment on the grounds of poor health, and resigned and went home.
 The Book of Wei recorded that around the time, corruption had deteriorated to the point where influential officials dominated the imperial court and blatantly abused their powers.
 Cao Cao was unable to stop them and feared that he might bring trouble to his family because he had been interfering with their activities, so he requested to serve in the Imperial Guards.
 His request was rejected and he was appointed as a Consultant (議郎) instead.
 He then claimed that he was ill and resigned and went home.
 He built a house outside the city and lived there, spending his time reading in spring and summer, and going on hunting excursions in autumn and winter.

 Wang Fen (王芬), the Inspector of Ji Province, along with Xu You, Zhou Jing (周旌) and others, plotted to overthrow Emperor Ling and replace him with the Marquis of Hefei (合肥侯).
 They contacted Cao Cao and asked him to join them but he refused.
 Wang Fen's plan ultimately failed.

 When Bian Zhang, Han Sui and others started a rebellion in Liang Province, Cao Cao was appointed as Colonel Who Arranges the Army (典軍校尉) and summoned back to Luoyang to serve in the Army of the Western Garden.